sujan-dhakal/Java_Compiler/README.md

 How to run?

-    - Open terminal and navigate into the directory. cd Java_compiler
+    - Open terminal and navigate into the directory. cd Java_Compiler
     - npm install
     - node app (Port: 3100)
     - Open browser and visit: http://localhost:3100/